 2. Understand the LLC Organizer Requirement.

 Every LLC in Alabama will need to have something called an LLC organizer.
 This name should be listed on the Articles of Organization form.
 You will be the organizer by default if you prepare your own Articles.
 On the other hand, you can name someone else as organizer too.
 This doesn't have to be a manager or a member of your LLC.
 Many times, a lawyer who helps with the formation of your business will be the organizer.
 SunDoc can also be your organizer if we file your Articles of Organization on your behalf.
-This is a service included in our Pro Package.

 3. Designate a Registered Agent.